AIESydProgYr12021/aie_cpd-craigjlovell/Documentation/01 - GameDesignPitch.md

 # Game Design Pitch
 This is a skeleton/reference for a game design pitch.
 A full design will be much longer!

 ## Working Title
 Your game’s title should communicate the gameplay and the style of the game

+- Lost with the Haunted

 ## Concept statement
 The game in a tweet: one or two sentences at most that say what the game is and why it’s fun.

+- Haunted [to be decided] your passing though when your car breaks down and you are forced to look for parts to repair the car while being hunted by a evil being

 ## Target audience
 Age, gender, game or other relevant interests

+- Teens m/f games horror and escape

 ## Reference
 Are there simular games? what are they, how do they relate, how is your game different?

+- Slenderman
+    - it relates around the same concept

 ## Player experience and game POV